Witch-Quips/pixie.js/README.md

 <https://en.wikipedia.org/wiki/Rider-Waite_tarot_deck>

-### Learn about the artist, Pamela Colman Smith, the queer woman who created the art
+### Learn about the artist, Pamela Colman Smith, the woman who created the art

 ### for the iconic Rider-Waite-Smith tarot cards